thelastoutpostworkshop/gpio_viewer/README.md

 ### Library Size

-- The GPIOViewer Library adds xx KB to your projects.
+- The GPIOViewer Library adds 50 KB to your projects.
 - No worries!
 All the assets (ex. board images) of the web application are loaded from github pages and don't add to the size of your projects.

 ### GPIO Supported